Spotted Demon (bull): PBR World Finals

 However, there were still some differences this summer over the last one.
 He did not go unridden the entire summer this year.
 He had two qualified rides in the summer.
 At the PBR Touring Pro Division event in Santa Barbara, California, he was ridden by Dalton Kasel for 93 points with a bull score of 45.50 points.
-Then, there was the PRCA Xtreme Bulls event in Ellensburg, Washington where he was ridden by Jordan Spears for 89 points with a 44.00 points bull score.
+Then, there was the PRCA Xtreme Bulls event in Ellensburg, Washington, where he was ridden by Jordan Spears for 89 points with a 44.00 points bull score.
 Spotted Demon ended up at the bottom of the event's top ten list.
 Moreno said he just did not buck at his usual level.
 Moreno accounted that ride by Spears as the probability he ended up third in the PRCA Bucking Bull of the Year championship race.
 However, Moreno was overall pleased with what the bull had achieved in his career.

 Moreno kept Spotted Demon fit by using his horse or a 4-wheeler.
 He also kept the bull in a pen next to retired three-time PBR World Champion Bull Bushwacker.
 Moreno joked that Bushwacker should have given him advice, but he only wanted to fight.
 Moreno said he would know when Spotted Demon was ready to retire.
 He had been around bulls long enough to know what they were telling you if you listen.
 It is things like when they do not want to get on the trailer anymore, for example.
 He planned to let the bull spend his time with the cows when he retired him.
 Schott bought a set of cows from retired stock contractor Tom Teague.

 National Finals Rodeo

 In December, at the NFR in Las Vegas, Spotted Demon had two outs there.
 First, he was ridden by Koby Radley for 92 points and a bull score of 45.50 points.
 Radley won Round 3 on the bull before a crowd of 16,831.
 He earned $33,560 for his efforts.
-Then, he was ridden by Clayton Sellers for 91.50 points and a bull score of 45.50 points.
+Then, he was ridden by Clayton Sellars for 91.50 points and a bull score of 45.50 points.